 Equity awards are made by the Compensation Committee only on dates the Committee meets.
 Committee meetings are normally scheduled well in advance and are not scheduled with an eye to announcements of material information regarding the Company.
-The Committee may make an award with an effective date in the future contingent on commencement of employment, execution of a new employment agreement or some other subsequent event.
+The Committee may make an award with an effective date in the future contingent on commencement of employment, execution of a new employment agreement or some other subsequent event, or may act by unanimous written consent on the date of such an event when the proposed issuances have been reviewed by the Committee prior to the date of the event.